-5.6 Promoting safeguarding at every session
+5.7 Promoting safeguarding at every session

-In order to ensure that safeguarding is embedded in every BFCCT session, all parents are made aware of this policy and the children who attend have the opportunity to set the ground rules for the sessions they attend alongside the coaches.
+To ensure that safeguarding is embedded in every BFCCT session, all parents are made aware of this policy and the children who attend can set the ground rules for the sessions they attend alongside the coaches.
 This ensures that the children take ownership of rules and are confident to speak to the coaches when they feel something is wrong.